mostafa/grest/README.md

 ## Python Version Compatibility

 If you want to use gREST with Python 2.7, you will need to stick with the good old [1.4.0](https://pypi.org/project/pygrest/1.4.0/) version.
-For Python 3.x onwards, use the latest version starting with 2.x.x.
+For Python 3.x onwards, use the latest version starting with 2.x.x or the `master` branch.

+## Who's Using gREST?

+If you're using gREST on your project, please let me know on [Twitter](https://twitter.com/MosiMoradian) or [open an issue](https://github.com/mostafa/grest/issues/new).

 ## Features